JamesJackaman/StructurePreservingIterativeSolvers/docs/experiments.md

 ### Functionality

-Wrapper for the [linear solvers](docs/solvers.md) incorporating problem specific information (constraints) for CGMRES.
-GMRES and/or exact linear solvers do not need to be wrapped, this is done so the functions may be called in the same way.
+Wrapper for the [linear solvers](solvers.md) incorporating problem specific information (constraints) for CGMRES.
+FGMRES and/or exact linear solvers do not need to be wrapped, this is done so the functions may be called in the same way.

-When utilising CGMRES, if the solver tolerance is set to be far below machine precision the solver defaults to a prototypical one which enforces constraints one-by-one.
-If the tolerance is reasonable the constraints are enforced near convergence.
+When utilising CGMRES, if the solver tolerance is set to be far below machine precision (`1e-20`) the solver defaults to a [prototypical](solvers.md#prototypical-cgmres) one which enforces constraints one-by-one.
+If the tolerance is reasonable a more [practical algorithm](solvers.md#cgmres) is used and the constraints are enforced near convergence.

 ### Input

-`dic`: A python dictionary generated in [SelfTitled.py](docs/SelfTitled.md) containing the linear system and the vectors and matrices needed to form the constraints.
+`dic`: A python dictionary generated in [SelfTitled.py](#SelfTitled.py) containing the linear system and the vectors and matrices needed to form the constraints.

 `x0`: An initial guess for the solvers.